moehriegitt/hob3l/README.md

-For better package separation, the `install` target is split into `install-bin`, `install-data`, `install-lib`, `install-include` (e.g. to have a separate `-dev` package as in Debian distributions).
+For better package separation, the `install` target is split into `install-bin`, `install-data`, `install-lib`, `install-include` (e.g. to compile a separate `-dev` package as in Debian distributions).

 Unfortunately, there is no `install-doc` yet.
 FIXME.

-The package name Hob3l can be changed during installation using the `package_name` variable, but this only changes the executable name and the library name, but not the include subdirectory, because this would not work as the name is explicitly used in the header files.

 ## Using This Tool, Command Line Options